Antiaromaticity: NMR spectroscopy

 The paramagnetic ring current resulting from the electron delocalization in antiaromatic compounds can be observed by NMR.
 This ring current leads to a deshielding (downfield shift) of nuclei inside the ring and a shielding (upfield shift) of nuclei outside the ring.
 [12]annulene is an antiaromatic hydrocarbon that is large enough to have protons both inside and outside of the ring.
-The chemical shift for the protons inside its ring is 5.91 ppm and that for the protons outside the ring is 7.86 ppm, compared to the normal range of 4.5-6.5 ppm for nonaromatic alkenes.
+The chemical shift for the protons outside its ring is 5.91 ppm and that for the protons inside the ring is 7.86 ppm, compared to the normal range of 4.5-6.5 ppm for nonaromatic alkenes.
 This effect is of a smaller magnitude than the corresponding shifts in aromatic compounds.

 Many aromatic and antiaromatic compounds (benzene and cyclobutadiene) are too small to have protons inside of the ring, where shielding and deshielding effects can be more diagnostically useful in determining if a compound is aromatic, antiaromatic, or nonaromatic.
 Nucleus Independent Chemical Shift (NICS) analysis is a method of computing the ring shielding (or deshielding) at the center of a ring system to predict aromaticity or antiaromaticity.
 A negative NICS value is indicative of aromaticity and a positive value is indicative of antiaromaticity.

 Examples

 While there are multitudes of molecules in existence which would appear to be antiaromatic on paper, the number of molecules that are antiaromatic in actuality is considerably less.
 This is compounded by the fact that one cannot typically make derivatives of antiaromatic molecules by adding more antiaromatic hydrocarbon rings, etc. because the molecule typically loses either its planar nature or its conjugated system of π-electrons and becomes nonaromatic.

-In this section, only examples of antiaromatic compounds which are non-disputable are included.
+Pentalene

 Pentalene is an antiaromatic compound which has been well-studied both experimentally and computationally for decades.
 It is dicyclic, planar and has eight π-electrons, fulfilling the IUPAC definition of antiaromaticity.
-Pentalene’s dianionic and dicationic states are aromatic, as they follow Hückel’s 4n +2 π-electron rule.
+Pentalene’s dianionic and dicationic states are aromatic, as they follow Hückel’s 4n+2 π-electron rule.